 This is done in monthly sprint cycles in which you go through the following four steps: plan, build, learn and transfer.

-Don’t let your one of your most important marketing and sales assets sit there growing stagnant.
+Don’t let one of your most important marketing and sales assets grow stagnant.
 With a growth-driven design approach, you’ll quickly develop a website that is, as Tyra Banks would say, next-level fierce!

 Brand chemistry is a b2b marketing agency winning your customers' hearts and minds through inbound, brand, content, lead generation and digital strategy.
 Our marketing specialists achieve stellar results with the latest lead generation techniques.

 Artificial intelligence (AI) continues to redefine how we interact with technology.
 In early May, Google announced plans to supercharge its search engine with generative AI.
 This powerful new technology is intended to make it easier for users to understand a topic, discover new viewpoints, uncover...

 If you have spent any time on social media lately - or the internet, for that matter - you’ve probably heard about a little invention called ChatGPT.
 Late last year, OpenAI launched the tool to the public, and the response has ranged from boundless enthusiasm to complete doom and gloom.
 Some have...

 How does your website fit into your inbound marketing strategy?
 This is a question that comes up as frequently as #throwbackthursday here at Bc.
 It is, unfortunately, an area that is poorly understood in b2b marketing.
 Which is kind of crazy to us, but then again, we’re in it every day.